Mary Cecilia of Jesus: The Verdict in 1951

 The apparitions became later known in public through news about miraculous healings, heavy fragrance of roses, the shower of rose petals that bore images of Jesus, Mary and religious scenes, the appearance of the blue bird and the spinning sun like what happened in Fatima, Portugal.
 Initial recognition by the Bishop of Lipa was followed by a subsequent negative final decision.
 The verdict was signed by a commission composed of one archbishop and five bishops, namely: Gabriel Reyes of Manila, Bp.Cesar Maria Guerrero of San Fernando, Mariano Madriaga of Lingayen, Rufino Santos, the newly assigned Apostolic Administrator of Lipa, Vicente Reyes, Auxiliary Bishop of Manila and Juan Sison, Auxiliary Bishop of Nueva Segovia.

-Expulsion
+Transfer

-Zialcita was then banished from Lipa along with Sister Mary Anne, the sub-prioress of the Carmel of Lipa, after the negative verdict was issued by the Catholic Church authorities, and she was reduced to the status of as scullery maid.
+Zialcita was then transferred to the Carmel of Jaro.

 Later life and death

 In February 1982, the Jesuit Federico Escalar of Ipil gave them a retreat, during which she was released from the ban of silence that had been imposed to her as well as to other witnesses of the apparitions in 1948 by the Apostolic Nunciature Egidio Vagnozzi.

 On 13 December 1982, Zialcita fell from the stairs of Carmel.
 She suffered a head injury and later died in the night.